linroger/Finance-Notes-and-Marginalia/Clippings/Forward Points in Currency.md

 In a foreign exchange swap, a currency is bought for the near date (usually spot) against another currency, and the same amount is sold back for the forward date.
 The rate for the forward leg of the swap is the near-date rate plus or minus the forward points to the far date.
 Money changes hands on both value dates.

 ### Important
 A forward contract is different from a swap contract.
-In a forward, traders agree to exchange an asset at a future date; in a swap, they exchange the interest rates generated by the assets.
+In a forward, traders agree to exchange an asset $\$a_t$$ a future date; in a swap, they exchange the interest rates generated by the assets.

 ### Discount Spreads
 In contrast to the forward spread, a discount spread](https://www.investopedia.com/terms/d/discount-spread.asp) is the currency forward points that are subtracted from the spot rate, to obtain a forward rate for a currency.
 In the currency markets, forward spreads, or points, are presented as two-way quotes; that is, they have a bid price and an offer price.
 In a discount spread, the bid price will be higher than the offer price, while in a premium spread, the bid price will be lower than the offer price.

 ### Important
 Currency traders seek to profit from the difference in interest payments from the currencies that they hold.

 ## Examples of Forward Points
 Forward points are often quoted in numbers, such as +13.2 or minus -270.68.
 These represent 1/10,000, so +13.2 means 0.00132 when added to a currency spot price.

-For example, if the euro can be bought versus the dollar at the rate of 1.1350 for spot, and the forward points are +13.2, the forward rate is 1.13632 (or 1.1350 + 0.00132).
+For example, if the euro can be bought versus the dollar $\$a_t$$ the rate of 1.1350 for spot, and the forward points are +13.2, the forward rate is 1.13632 (or 1.1350 + 0.00132).

 Based on this information we can determine that the interest rate in the U.S. is higher than that in the Eurozone.
 The positive forward points when buying the EUR/USD tell us that the rate goes up the further out into the future we go.
 This is because the forward points compensate for the difference in interest rates between the two currencies.

 Expressed a different way, if the euro interest rate is 1% and the U.S. interest rate is 2%, a trader could make a 1% difference by holding U.S. dollars instead of euros.
 So when exchanging or locking in currency exchange rates for the future (forward rate) this needs to be factored in.

 ## What Do Swap Points Tell You?
 Swap points reflect the expected interest rate on a currency swap.
 Positive swap points indicate that a trader will earn interest on the sold currency, while negative interest rates mean that they will owe interest.

 ## What Is the Difference Between a Swap and a Forward?
 Forwards](https://www.investopedia.com/terms/f/forwardcontract.asp) and swaps are both derivative instruments based on the price of an underlying asset.
-The difference is that a forward contract entails the delivery of the underlying asset at a future date, while a swap contract only transfers the interest payments from the underlying asset.
+The difference is that a forward contract entails the delivery of the underlying asset $\$a_t$$ a future date, while a swap contract only transfers the interest payments from the underlying asset.

 ## How Do You Calculate the Forward Rate of a Bond?
 The forward rate on a bond is based on the difference in interest on the spot rates for bonds of different maturities.
 It is calculated by dividing the interest rate of the longer-term bond by that of the shorter-term one, and subtracting one from the result.

 ## The Bottom Line
 Forward points, or swap points, measure the difference between the current spot price of a currency pair and the price when the deal matures.
 If forward points are added, the trader expects to earn interest; if they are subtracted, the trader expects to pay interest.

 Partner Links